RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

-TC-003 – Verify Login with Valid Credentials
+TC-003 – Verify if Hamburger Menu opens

 Test Scenario: Verify the hamburger menu opens when clicked.

 Precondition: User is on the SauceDemo home page.